-The Disaster management centre budgets annually for the purchase of relief materials in the form of temporal shelters/tents, blankets, lightning conductors and plastic sheeting.
+The Disaster management centre budgets annually for the purchase of relief materials in the form of temporal shelters/tents, blankets, lightning conductors, and plastic sheeting.
 This material is provided to victims of disasters or serious incidents when necessary.
 All local municipalities are supported in this programme and relief materials are provided to them when it is necessary.
-Relief efforts, in the event of disasters and/or incidents, are coordinated through the local municipality disaster management officials and the district disaster management centre
+Relief efforts, in the event of disasters and/or incidents, are coordinated through the local municipality disaster management officials and the district disaster management centre.

-In the month of January 2023, the disaster management team attended to 08 incidents for the assessment and the provision of required assistance to victims of disaster.
+In the month of January 2024, the disaster management team attended to 06 incidents for the assessment and the provision of required assistance to victims of disaster.
 Disaster management volunteers were activated to assist with the erection of temporary shelters and the provision of immediate relief material such as plastic sheets and blankets to the most affected communities.

-The table below outlines the incidents reported in our local municipalities for the third quarter of 2022/2023 financial year.
+The table below outlines the incidents reported in our local municipalities for the third quarter of 2023/2024 financial year.

-Number Incidents Households Affected Houses Affected Local Municipalities & No. of Types of Incidents people affected Totally Destroyed Partially Damaged Fatalities Injuries Relief Inkosi Langalibalele (757) Heavy rain, strong winds, Hailstorm, fire & Lightning 33 136 138 86 1 0 34 blankets, 8 B box, 7 sponges and 12 plastic sheeting Okhahlamba (285) Heavy Rains, Fires, strong wind and Lightning, 21 47 20 42 0 0 13 blankets, 3 food parcels, 4 plactic sheeting, 1 tent and 2 b box Alfred Duma (869) Heavy rain, strong winds, Mudslide, Hailstorm, fire & Lightning 29 134 51 110 3 0 42 blankets and 58 plastic sheeting Total 83 317 209 238 4 0 89 blanket, 74 plastic, 11 b boxes, 7 sponges, 1 tent and 3 food parcels
+Houses Affec ted Local Municipalities Types of Incidents Number Incidents Households Affected Totally Destroyed Partially Damaged Fatalities Injuries Missing Person Relief Inkosi Langalibalele Heavy rain and floods, strong winds, Hailstorm, fire & Lightning 22 136 480 468 0 0 50 blankets, 15B box, and 23plastic sheeting Okhahlamba Heavy Rains and floods, Fires, strong wind, and Lightning, 23 47 257 305 0 0 15 blankets, 21 plastics sheeting and 11 b box Alfred Duma Heavy rain and floods, strong winds, Mudslide, Hailstorm, fire & Lightning 23 134 276 616 31 2 1 152 blankets and 76 plastic sheeting, 33 b box, 1 tent and 105 sponges Total 68 1624 1013 1389 4 0 217 blanket, 120 plastics, 59 b boxes, 105 sponges, and 1 tent.